 have a main message for the document, something you can encapsulate in no more than 50 words

 ensure that everything you write relates to that key, thematic message.

 At every point, you must consider your message.
 What is this sentence, paragraph, section or page, and whole document saying?
 Is what it is saying relevant to the larger message?
 A document is like a story, a sequence of ideas communicated by you to the reader.
-Does this sentence carry within it the idea I wish to transfer?
+Always ask yourself, does this sentence carry within it the idea I wish to transfer?

 One advantage of writing on a computer screen is that you can only see a limited part of the document.
 When you come back to read it and edit it, ask yourself if you know what the sentence or paragraph is saying without going back to discover.

-Taking a standard Introduction, Methods, Results, Discussion format for a scientific paper, the message for each part is given for you.
+If using the standard Introduction, Methods, Results, Discussion format for a scientific paper, the message for each part is given for you.
 Stick to it.
-The introduction is not the place to discuss or give anything to do with your method, or results.
-At most, as in many stories, you may hint at something to be expanded on later, but it is only a tantalising hint to maintain the reader’s interest.
+The introduction is not the place to discuss or give anything to do with your method or results.
+At most, as in many stories, you may hint at something to be expanded on later, but it should only be a tantalising hint to maintain the reader’s interest.

 Structure, structure, …; build in a map